a-gva/polling-app/README.md

 ### Database Setup

-1. Create a `.env` file in the root directory of the project and set the necessary environment variables.
+1. Create a `.env` file in the `/db` directory of the project and set the necessary environment variables.
 Here's an example:

 ```properties
 DB_IMAGE=postgres